yatharthb97/yatharthb97.github.io/content/classnotes/week4.md

 + Kineticore: Protein complex TODO

-+ If there are problems with Kineticores, you get aneuploid. ~90% of solid human tumors and ~75% of hematopoietic cancers are aneuploid.
++ If there are problems with Kineticores, you get **aneuploid**. ~90% of solid human tumors and ~75% of hematopoietic cancers are aneuploid.

 + Key steps for a centromere: